How to Visualise Data in Tableau

 3. Choose Generic Desktop to adjust the dashboard’s width.

-Drag and drop the map sheet to the top of the new tab and then place the sheet with the countries table beneath it.
+Drag and drop the map sheet to the top of the new tab, then place the sheet with the countries table beneath it.
 Then, right-click on the table window, select Fit and click on Fit Width to adjust the window size automatically.

 germany trade data visualisation dashboard

-Note that you can also use a table to change the number of countries shown on the map.
-For example, to turn the Table sheet into a filter, go to the upper-right corner of the dashboard’s window select the Use as Filter icon.
+You can also use a table to change the number of countries on the map.
+For example, to turn the Table sheet into a filter, go to the upper-right corner of the dashboard’s window and select the Use as Filter icon.
 Then, hold a Ctrl key and click on the country names to display them on the map.

 Summary: From a CSV File to a Data Visualisation

 This tutorial has taken you through taking a simple CSV file and converting it into a meaningful data visualisation in Tableau.
-First, you downloaded a data file with Germany’s international trading partners numbers and imported it into Tableau.
-Using the created field, you then created a map to visualise the country data.
+First, you downloaded a data file with Germany’s international trading partners’ numbers and imported it into Tableau.
+Then, you visualised the country data using the created field.

-In the next step, you made Tableau’s map more interactive by adding filters and then combining them with parameters.
-As a result, you were able to visualise the data by category and limit the number of countries to the most significant contributors to Germany’s trade balance.
+In the next step, you made Tableau’s map more interactive by adding filters and combining them with parameters.
+As a result, you could visualise the data by category and limit the number of countries to the most significant contributors to Germany’s trade balance.

 Get in Touch

-challengejp_data_analystHi, my name is Jacek, and I love Data.
-I hope you’ve enjoyed reading this tutorial as much as I enjoyed writing it!
-If you have any questions about data analysis in general or any topic in particular, don’t hesitate to get in touch.
+challengejp_data_analystHi, my name is Jacek, and I love spreadsheets!
+I hope you’ve enjoyed reading this tutorial as much as I did writing it.
+If you have any questions about Tableau and data analysis, don’t hesitate to get in touch.

-Learn How to Become a Self-Taught Data Analyst – In this post, I share my experiences and share a few tips on how I have taught myself Data Analysis.
+Learn How to Become a Self-Taught Data Analyst – In this post, I share my experiences and tips on how I have taught myself Data Analysis.

-How to Use Python and Pandas for Data Consolidation and Transformation – If you are not familiar with Python, this tutorial will show you how to write simple scripts to consolidate and manipulate small and large data files.
+How to Use Python and Pandas for Data Consolidation and Transformation – If you are unfamiliar with Python, this tutorial will show you how to write simple scripts to consolidate and manipulate small and large data files.

-Your First Steps in Excel Beginner’s Crash Tutorial – This tutorial will give you a quick overview of the main functionalities and formulas in Excel and show you how to set up your first spreadsheet.
+Your First Steps in Microsoft Excel Beginner’s Crash Tutorial – This tutorial will give you a quick overview of the main functionalities and formulas and show you how to set up your first spreadsheet.

 Leave a Reply